Healthy Homes Assessment Upper Hutt

 Insulation Upper Hutt

-Insulation for underfloor and ceilings is mandatory on all rental houses from 1 July 2019.
-All landlords and property managers must make sure that the insulation is up to current standard.
-In some instances, an existing insulation on the ceiling or in the subfloor space might require to be added or replaced.
+The insulation of the ceiling and underfloor has been compulsory to all rental homes from 1 July 2019.
+Property managers and landlords should make sure that the insulation is up to standards that are in line with the latest quality.
+In some cases, old ceiling insulation as well as insulation within the subfloor space might require to be added or replaced.

-A well-insulated house will reduce the risk of condensation and lower the chance of mould and damp, and will also make much easier to allow the house to keep heat.
+A well-insulated property will reduce the risk of condensation and lessen the likelihood of mould and damp, and also makes much easier to allow the house to retain the heat.

-The "R" stands for thermal resistance, and it is a measurement of how well the insulation can withstand heat flow.
-The higher the R-value, the more effective the insulation.
+The "R" stands for thermal resistance, and it is a measurement of how well the insulation withstands heat flow.
+The higher the R-value, the higher the quality of insulation.

 • Zone 2 – all area of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3